Including each state’s mandates for hearing aid coverage.

 - a 20% copayment for: audiological exams, hearing aids, and hearing aid fittings

-Know the state mandates for hearing aids.
+Know the state mandates for hearing aid coverage.

 Certain insurance plans are exempt from state mandates, but some are not.
 Below are summaries of each statute that may affect your members and their families.